x

 On some hot days with high humidity, the heat will have an effect on our bodies in which it'll feel hotter than it actually is.
 This is called the heat index, and this can also play a role in heat illnesses.

-As previously mentioned, our bodies naturally sweat, but when we have extremely hot and humid temperatures, the air becomes more saturated and has a difficult time bringing in more water.
+As mentioned, our bodies naturally sweat, but when we have extremely hot and humid temperatures, the air becomes more saturated and has a difficult time bringing in more water.
 We need water in the atmosphere to sweat, so if we are unable to sweat, the body struggles to naturally cool like it's supposed to.

 This can result in many illnesses, including heat exhaustion and heat stroke.
 Symptoms shared by the two conditions are nausea and vomiting.